 Item 17: Proposal for resolution on authorisation for the board to resolve on acquisition and transfer of own shares

 The board proposes that the annual general meeting authorise the board to, on one or several occasions during the period up until the annual general meeting 2024, resolve on acquisition of class B shares mainly in accordance with the following:

 - Acquisition of own shares must be made on Nasdaq Stockholm.

-- Own shares may be acquired to the extent the Company’s holdings of own shares in total amounts to no more than one tenth of all shares of Class B in the Company.
+- Own shares may be acquired to the extent the Company’s holdings of own shares in total amounts to no more than one tenth of all Class B shares in the Company.

 - Purchase orders may only be made within the stock market price interval registered at any time on Nasdaq Stockholm, such interval being the interval between the highest purchase price and the lowest sales price.

-The purpose of the proposed authorisation is to create flexibility in the Company's ability to distribute profits to the shareholders, to act as a tool for the board to optimise the Company's capital structure if it is judged to be the best option for using the Company's cash, to secure the Company's obligations under its incentive programmes (including costs for social security charges) and to continuously adjust the number of shares held to secure obligations within the framework of the Company's incentive program.
+The purpose of the proposed authorisation is to secure the Company's obligations under its incentive programmes (including costs for social security charges) and to continuously adjust the number of shares held to secure obligations within the framework of the Company's incentive program.